secure-systems-lab/code-style-guidelines/git-github-introduction.md

-Forking a repository, [SeattleTestbed](https://github.com/SeattleTestbed) in this example, requires clicking the ''fork'' button on the selected repository's Github page, which creates a copy of the repository and saves it to a repository directly controlled by the user (on the user's Github home page).
+Forking a repository, [SeattleTestbed](https://github.com/SeattleTestbed) in this example, requires clicking the ''fork'' button on the selected repository's GitHub page, which creates a copy of the repository and saves it to a repository directly controlled by the user (on the user's GitHub home page).
 The URL of the forked repository can then be used with Git to create and save a local copy.